 What if we had a mix of text and numbers?

-Example 3 – Counting Text and Numbers
+Example 3 – Count Text and Numbers

 and 5 stars

-.
+as they are both text strings instead of numbers.
 The text value 5 stars

 contains the number 5